AmirIqbalKhan/phillipeproje/eventmingle_full_structure_detailed.md

 ## ✅ Summary

-The EventMingle platform offers a **public-facing event discovery flow** and a **unified dashboard** that serves all user types with role-based feature access.
+The Event Mashups platform offers a **public-facing event discovery flow** and a **unified dashboard** that serves all user types with role-based feature access.
 This approach provides a seamless user experience while maintaining appropriate access controls and feature visibility based on user permissions.